fniksic/diffstream/README.md

 - Flink-examples with side output: https://github.com/apache/flink/blob/master/flink-examples/flink-examples-streaming/src/main/java/org/apache/flink/streaming/examples/sideoutput/SideOutputExample.java.
 Maybe the way to have a non-trivial output dependency relation would be by also considering side outputs in the testing process.
 However, usually it seems that Flink developers use side-outputs for discarding invalid data items.
 Can we find a usage of side-outputs where they output real data items?

 - All the flink-streaming examples: https://github.com/apache/flink/tree/master/flink-examples/flink-examples-streaming/src/main/java/org/apache/flink/streaming/examples.
 It would be amazing if we manage to find a bug in them (though I doubt it).
+  + The iterative examples seems to be just maps, so I don't think that we can uncover some error there.
+  + The windowed join example seems to be a non-trivial computation and I am wondering whether increasing parallelism could alter the results
+  + The incremental learning skeleton is a skeleton for incremental machine learning tasks, where one has a partial model built from historical data, and updates it everytime new data arrive.
+There is no real computation happening in this one however.
+It is just a skeleton.

 ## TODO